FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

-The idea of performing multiple Trials at the same Trial Load comes from a model where some Trial Results (those with high Trial Loss Ratio) are affected by infrequent effects, causing poor repeatability of [RFC2544] Throughput results.
+The idea of performing multiple Trials at the same Trial Load comes from a model where some Trial Results (those with high Trial Loss Ratio) are affected by infrequent effects, causing poor repeatability {::comment}

+    [MB102]: Or other similar terms, but not poor thing.
+    Please consider the same change in other parts of the document.

+    [VP]: Ok, search&replace.

+{:/comment}
+of [RFC2544] Throughput results.
 See the discussion about noiseful and noiseless ends of the SUT performance spectrum in section [DUT in SUT](#dut-in-sut).
 Stable results are closer to the noiseless end of the SUT performance spectrum,